premake/premake-core/website/docs/documentationfile.md

 Enables C# xmlDocumentationFile

 The `xmlDocumentationFile` option is used to include [XML comments](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/) in a DLL that has been included in a .NET framework or another C# project.
-These XML comments can then be referenced by other projects when placed alongside the corresponding DLL.
+These XML comments can then be referenced by other projects when placed alongside the corresponding SharedLib.

 This feature sets the [documentationfile](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/output#documentationfile) option in a C# project's .csproj file for each respective [configuration](https://premake.github.io/docs/configurations/)